-3.3 Light activated alarm Circuit
+3.3 Light/Dark activated alarm circuit

-This section shows the original circuit and description of most important components of it.
+This section shows the main circuit and description of most important components of it.

-Figure 3.1 Circuit of light activated Alarm
+Figure 3.1 Circuit of light/Dark activated Alarm.
+[8]

-The circuit shown above has two important components one of them is the photocell which is the input device of the circuit that receive the light and the other one is the relay which is the output of the circuit that may used to switch a second circuit which can be completely separate from the first.
+The circuit shown above has important components one of them is the photocell which is the input device of the circuit that receive the light or dark, and the other one is the relay which is the output of the circuit that may used to switch any circuit or any output to needed to use like lamp, counter, motor or sound alarm.